jhellerstein/hydro/docs/docs/hydro/live-collections/determinism.md

 :::

-## Eventual Determinism
-Hydro provides strong guarantees on **determinism**, the property that when provided the same inputs, the outputs of the program are always the same.
-Even when the inputs and outputs are streaming, we can use this property by looking at the **aggregate collection** (i.e. the result of collecting the elements of the stream into a finite collection).
+Hydro thus guarantees **eventual determinism**: given a set of streaming inputs which have arrived, the outputs of the program will **eventually** have the same _final_ value.
 This makes it easy to build composable blocks of code without having to worry about runtime behavior such as batching or network delays.

-Because Hydro programs can involve network delay, we guarantee **eventual determinism**: given a set of streaming inputs which have arrived, the outputs of the program (which continuously change as inputs arrive) will **eventually** have the same _aggregate_ value.

-Again, by focusing on the _aggregate_ value rather than individual outputs, Hydro programs can involve concepts such as retractions (for incremental computation) while still guaranteeing determinism because the _resolved_ output (after processing retractions) will eventually be the same.

 :::note